tookiebunten/tookiebunten/README.md

 - 👋 Hi, I’m @tookiebunten
 - 👀 I’m interested in sports, place-names, maps, data (analysis) and coding
-- 🌱 I’m currently learning Python, QGIS
+- 🌱 I’m currently learning Python, QGIS.
+I'm also studying for a BSc(Hons) in AI and Data Science
 - I have extensive SQL skills
 - 💞️ I’m looking to collaborate on place-names, maps, data(analysis) and coding
 - 📫 How to reach me @tookiebunten on twitter